uos/ros2_tutorial/ex04_navigation/README.md

 ## Nav2

-Given the localization in the map it becomes possible to plan and follow paths from the robots position to a given goal somewhere else in the map.
+Given the localization in the map it becomes possible to plan and follow paths from the robot's position to a given goal somewhere else in the map.
 There is a package exactly handling that: nav2.
 Browse a bit on their website: https://navigation.ros.org/.
-In this exercise you will start a preconfigured nav2 launch file to let the robot for the first time autonomously drive through the map.
+In this exercise, you will start a preconfigured nav2 launch file to let the robot for the first time autonomously drive through the map.

 ```console
 ros2 launch ceres_navigation nav2_launch.py